germanivanov0719/germanivanov0719/README.md

-> **This menu is being redesigned now.** <br />
+> **This page just got redesigned.** <br />
-> You can view the old version, or come back in a couple of days.
+> If you have any questions or suggestions, contant me or create an issue.

 # About me

 Hi, I'm German, and I'm a high-school math student in Moscow, Russia.
-I love coding, and I can speak English fluently.
+I love coding, and participating in programming contests.

 ## Education :books: